charnad/viktoras.de/source/_posts/2022-07-04-7-attributes-of-a-developer.md

 ---
-title: "7 attributes of a developer"
+title: 7 attributes of a developer
+description: A role-playing approach to developer feedback.
 tags: [management]
 categories: []
 post_date: 04.07.2022